banner best browser raspberry pi - thomas dyan / raspberrytips

 4. Firefox

-I hate Firefox, but I have to include it in this list for a few reasons:
+I hate Firefox on Pi, but I have to include it on this list for a few reasons:

 So, why do I hate it?

 Overall, Firefox is generally very slow on Raspberry Pi.
-It’s not the worse on this list, but you can feel that the software is too heavy, even for a Raspberry Pi.
+It’s not the worst on this list, but you can feel that the software is too heavy for a Pi.
 My results in my YouTube tests were horrible, with countless frame drops during the video.

 On paper, it’s a good choice as it includes the same features as on PC, but it’s not really usable.
 And if you have 20 extensions on your PC and enable the synchronization, it will probably be worse.